-To remove a financial hold, contact Student Accounts.
+To remove a financial hold, contact the Bursar’s Office.

 If you are dismissed from Purdue for scholastic reasons (academic drop) or suspended for disciplinary reasons, a hold will be placed on your record to prevent future registrations.
 You will, however, still be able to request academic transcripts.
 This hold will remain in effect until such time as you are officially readmitted by the Committee on Scholastic Delinquencies and Readmissions, or until the suspension is removed by the Office of the Dean of Students.

 If you are in hold status and would like to verify the hold, you can do so through myPNW.
 For further information, contact the Office of the Registrar.